 With the essence of Nature Republic Shea Butter Mask being thicker than usual, I was almost expecting myself to see some fresh pimples the next day.
 But no, I didn’t find a single pimple at all!
 That’s simply amazing for a pimple-prone old girl like me.

 5. So Cheap!

 So far, only a handful of masks I’ve tried worked well in hydrating my face, such as L’Herboflore Hyaluronic Acid Biocellulose Mask and Hada Lobo Gokujyun Mask.
 But they were at a price point much higher than Nature Republic Shea Butter Mask.

-Therefore, I was extremely pleased to see Nature Republic Shea Butter Mask being sold in Amazon for about US$ 0.93 per piece (as of time of writing).
+Therefore, I was extremely pleased to see Nature Republic Shea Butter Mask being sold in Amazon for about US$ 0.95 per piece (as at time of writing).
 It makes it a no-brainer for me to replenish once I’ve depleted all.
 And I’m glad I didn’t have to fly to Korea to do so.

 6. No Excess Serum to Worry About